aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-style-in-five-minutes/index.md

 By default Jekyll compiles the `https://github.com/pages-themes/cayman/blob/master/assets/css/style.scss` file to a `style.css` file that is used to style this blog.

 The compiled `style.css` is referenced using a `<link>` tag inside the `<head>` tag of the layout file used for this blog.
-To override the default `style.scss` file used by Jekyll to generate the `style.css` file, we need to add our own `style.scss` file to our repository that will.
+To override the default `style.scss` file used by Jekyll to generate the `style.css` file, we need to add our own `style.scss` file to our repository that can be used to override the styles imported by the default `style.scss` file.

 In the following sections I will detail the steps I took to override the default style of my github pages blog in approximately 5 minutes.

 ## Step 1 - Added a heading to the empty home page file

-To test overriding the style I added a h1 tag to the `index.md` home page file in the root of the repository by adding the markdown content below:
+To test overriding the style I added a h1 tag to the `index.md` home page file in the root of the repository by adding the markdown content to the page using the bash statement below:

 ```bash
 echo '# hello world' >> index.md